AvraamMavridis/Algorithms-Data-Structures-in-Typescript/README.md

 ## JS

+#### What is a closure?

+A closure is an inner function that has access to the outer (enclosing) function's variables—scope chain.
+The closure has three scope chains: it has access to its own scope (variables defined between its curly brackets), it has access to the outer function's variables, and it has access to the global variables.

 ####  **Explain Event Delegation**

 DOM event delegation is a mechanism of responding to events via a single common event listener on the parent rather than having listeners on every child, because of event "bubbling".